Blog

 Just-in-Time (JIT) provisioning means that user access is provided dynamically, on demand.
 Instead of provisioning access ahead of time based on a user's role, access is provisioned automatically when a user tries to access a resource.

-Unlike the protocols in this list, JIT provisioning is not a standalone protocol but rather a pattern that is facilitated by other protocols like SAML.
+Unlike the protocols in this list, JIT provisioning is not a standalone protocol but rather a strategy for provisioning that is facilitated by other protocols like SAML.
 When a user tries to access your app, you use the SSO profile attributes to provision their account in your system and give them access.

 Examples of identity provisioning in action